Cozy Peach Kitchen

 Recipe features

-• Straightforward ingredients: This recipe uses storebought pasta sauce, veggie sausage, shredded mozzarella, and a handful of veggies and seasonings to make a well-rounded but simple meal.
+• Straightforward ingredients: This recipe uses storebought pasta sauce, veggie sausage, shredded mozzarella, and a handful of fresh vegetables and seasonings to make a well-rounded but simple meal.

 • Versatile: As always, there are a lot of ways to customize this meal by adding additional vegetables, choosing your favorite sauce, or making it dairy-free by using vegan mozzarella.

-• Easy to make: Roasting spaghetti squash is really easy.
-While it roasts, just saute the filling ingredients then combine with the shredded spaghetti squash.
+• Easy to make: Making stuffed spaghetti squash is really easy.
+While the squash roasts, just saute the filling ingredients then combine with the shredded spaghetti squash.

 Ingredients